thenewboston-blockchain/thenewboston-node/thenewboston_node/business_logic/docs/templates/blockchain-format.rst

 Blockchain states are saved to ``/path/to/blockchain/root/{{ file_blockchain.account_root_file_subdir }}/``
 in a nested directory structure, as described in section `Directory nesting`_.

-For example, a file named ``0000100199-arf.msgpack.xz`` will be saved as ``/path/to/blockchain/root/{{ file_blockchain.make_optimized_file_path('0000100199-arf.msgpack.xz', file_blockchain.file_optimization_max_depth) }}``
+For example, a file named ``0000100199-arf.msgpack.xz`` will be saved to ``/path/to/blockchain/root/{{ file_blockchain.make_optimized_file_path('0000100199-arf.msgpack.xz', file_blockchain.file_optimization_max_depth) }}``

 Blockchain state structure